wordlift/docs/docs/product-knowledge-graph-builder/introduction.md

 Click **Finish**.
 Once you have completed these 3 steps, you will see that the **products** have been imported into the backend of your e-commerce website and **already enriched with structured data.**

 From the WordLift dashboard, you can open the backend of your website and see the products imported and you can synchronize the data (it takes about 1 hour).

+### Last Update

+The update of [Product Knowledge Graph Builder](https://wordlift.io/seo-for-non-wordpress-ecommerce/) added important elements to this feature:
+- You can **reassign an existing merchant feed configuration to another Google account** that is not the same as the originally configured account.
+This way you have control over your data even if the platform was configured by someone else;
+- In the PKG Builder configuration, you can **add a custom domain** and specify the dataset you want to use;
+- You can check the **inport synchronization** at any time;
+- **Change the "Seller Name."** This element, which cannot be edited in the Merchant Feed, is customizable in our Builder.